drcmda/react-contextual/README.md

 )
 ```

 Consume anywhere within the provider, as deeply nested as you wish.
-The semantics are similar to Redux.

 ```js
 import React from 'react'